Aeroflot Flight 366

-Events
+Background

+Aircraft

+The aircraft involved in the accident was a one year old Tupolev Tu-124, registered as CCCP-45021, being built in 1962.
+It also had the manufacturing number of 2350701.

+Accident

-At 10:00 Flight 366 started to circle the city at 450 m, in order to use fuel, reducing weight and decreasing the risk of fire in the event of a crash.
+At 10:00 local time, Flight 366 started to circle the city at 450 m, in order to use fuel, reducing weight and decreasing the risk of fire in the event of a crash.
 The ground services at Pulkovo Airport (LED) were preparing the dirt runway for the landing.
 Each circuit around the city took the aircraft approximately 15 minutes.
 During this time the crew attempted to force the nose gear to lock into the fully extended position by pushing it with a pole taken from the cloak closet.

 On the eighth and last circuit while 20 km from the airport, the no. 1 engine flamed out due to fuel starvation.
 The remaining engine ceased shortly thereafter, with the aircraft above the city center, traveling east over St. Isaac's Cathedral and the Admiralty.
 Upon loss of power the flight crew ditched the aircraft in the 300 m wide Neva River.

 Eyewitnesses saw Flight 366 upstream.
 Immediately after a turn, the aircraft glided over the high steel structures of the Bolsheokhtinsky Bridge with approximately 30 m of clearance.
 The Tu-124 flew over the Alexander Nevsky Bridge – under construction at the time – barely missing it.
 The pilot managed to land the aircraft on the river, in close proximity to an 1898-built steam tugboat.

 The plane began to fill with water.
 The captain of the tugboat saw the plane in distress and went to help.
 He and his crew broke the aircraft's windshield to tie a cable to the cockpit's control wheel and proceeded to tow the craft to the river bank.
 During the tow all passengers remained on board.
 Passengers and crew then evacuated the cabin via an access hatch on the plane's roof.